Back to Blog

 This guide breaks down the real numbers so you can make an informed decision based on your specific situation.

-The True Cost of Freelancers
+The True Cost of Freelancers in 2026

 Freelancer rates look attractive on paper.
 A senior full-stack developer on a global platform might charge $40–80/hour, and rates drop further on less curated marketplaces.
 But the invoice is only part of the cost.

-What You Pay
+What You Pay (Visible Costs)

 • Hourly rate: $30–150/hour depending on skill level and geography

-• Platform fees: 3-20% on top of the developer's rate (charged to you or deducted from them, either way it inflates the market)
+• Platform fees: 3–20% on top of the developer's rate

 • Monthly cost: $4,800–24,000 for a single senior developer working full-time

-What You Also Pay (But Don't See on the Invoice)
+What You Also Pay (Hidden Costs)

 Your time as project manager.
 Freelancers are individual contributors.
 Someone needs to write specifications, review code, prioritize tasks, run standups, and handle blockers.
 If you are a non-technical founder, this is time you are not spending on sales, fundraising, or product strategy.